kingjokes/Sefara/project/readme.md

 # Sefara Project

-<b>Project is developed using React Js for the frontend and Node js for backend</b>
+<b>Project was developed using React Js for the frontend and Node js for backend</b>

 <h6>Folder Structures</h6>